-The Piazza della Signorina is also the home of Palazzo Vecchio — the seat of Florence’s government and a museum.
-It’s the center of Florentine life and politics, a meeting spot buzzing with activity.
+The Piazza della Signorina is also the home of Palazzo Vecchio — the former seat of Florence’s government and now a museum.
+It was once the center of Florentine life and politics, a meeting spot buzzing with activity.

 The loggia is a beautiful arched gallery built in the 14th century.
 It adjoins the famed Uffizi Gallery.
 Originally, the loggia was used to host public meetings and hold ceremonies.
 Later, it was transformed into an outdoor sculpture gallery.

 Each statue in the Piazza della Signoria represents a different chapter in Florence’s long history.
 The statues tell stories of murder, rape, religion, mythology, and key moments in art history.

 At first, the reigning Medici family were reluctant to put statues in front the Palazzo Vecchio.
 They feared their rivals might use them as battering rams on the palace.
 But as the Medici’s power and influence grew, they began to decorate the Piazza della Signorina.

 It was a politically astute move.
 The Medici effectively turned a political hub into an outdoor museum, all the better to make the people comfortable with their wielding of power.